lmfit/uncertainties/doc/index.rst

 `donations`_: they help keep this project alive by providing positive feedback.

-I would also like to thank users who contributed with feedback and suggestions, which greatly helped improve this program: Joaquin Abian, Jason Moore, Martin Lutz, Víctor Terrón and many others.
+I would also like to thank users who contributed with feedback and suggestions, which greatly helped improve this program: Joaquin Abian, Jason Moore, Martin Lutz, Víctor Terrón, Matt Newville, Matthew Peel, Don Peterson and many others.

 I greatly appreciated getting key technical input from Arnaud Delobelle, Pierre Cladé, and Sebastian Walter.
-Patches by Pierre Cladé, Tim Head, and José Sabater Montes are gratefully acknowledged.
+Patches by Pierre Cladé, Tim Head, José Sabater Montes and Martijn Pieters are gratefully acknowledged.

 I am also grateful to the Linux distribution maintainers of this package, and to Christoph Gohlke for including it in his Base distribution of scientific Python packages for Windows.

 .. index:: license